 Timeline

-As shown in the outline of my thesis, so far I have finished Project Encore (Chapter 3) and Reprise (Chapter 4).
+As shown in the outline of my thesis, so far I have finished Projects Encore (Chapter 3) and Reprise (Chapter 4).
 I am currently working on Mashup (Chapter 5) and also preparing for a fourth project.
-Below is my timeline for finishing up all the prjoects.
+Below is my timeline for finishing up all the projects.